Parallels at Hand

 I wanted to focus on the most important actions for the time of day, transitioning as accurately and seamlessly as I could creatively come up with.
 I also wanted to diversify my angles while still keeping things close-up.

 Food in New York City is a culture onto itself.
-Everyone adores eating in some semblance, and New York City is the best cultural landscape to find every combination of cuisine a hungry tourist could ask for.
-I wanted to use meals as an opportunity to highlight the dinner scene.
+Everyone adores eating in some semblance, and New York City is one of the best cultural landscapes to find a myriad of cuisines.
+I wanted to use meals as an opportunity to highlight the dinner section.
 Steak, Tamales, Cajun, West African, and New York slices of pizza all make appearances in the later half of the film.

 Animating the Film - Discoveries in Rotoscoping